OAGr/quri-static/src/pages/blog/first-post/index.md

 ---
 title: Initial Post
-date: 2018-10-27T22:40:32.169Z
+date: 2020-03-01T22:40:32.169Z
 path: first-post
 ---

 This is the first test post for the blog.
-We obviously intend to change this later.
+We intend to change this later.